Albin Vega

-The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settees in the main cabin.
-The galley is located on both sides of the companionway ladder, with the two-burner stove to port and the sink to starboard.
+It has four berths.
+The galley is on both sides of the companionway ladder, with the two-burner stove to port and the sink to starboard.
 A navigation station is on the starboard side.
-The head is located just aft of the bow cabin on the starboard side.
+With an 8-foot beam, the cabin is smaller than that typically found on more recent designs.
+Cabin headroom is 170 cm.
+The head and V-berth are enclosed from the main cabin.